 Bake the meatloaf in the preheated oven at 410°F (210°C) for 15 minutes; Then lower the temperature to 374°F (190°C), put the bunch of cherry tomatoes in the baking tray, sprinkle with a pinch of salt and continue cooking for another 45 minutes.

 Another secret to keeping the meatloaf super-moist is to put a small bowl of water with some cloves and some bay leaf in the last 25 minutes of cooking in the bottom of the oven.

-The meatloaf with ham, mozzarella and vegetables is ready.
+The meat broth with ham, mozzarella and vegetables is ready.
 Bring out and leave it cool down and deal for about 15 minutes before serving.
-Then cut it into slices of about 1 centimetre thick; Transfer the slices gently on a large serving dish.
+Then cut it into slices of about 1 centimetre thick.
+Transfer the slices gently on a large serving dish.
 Distribute the vegetables around.

 CONSERVATION: Keep the meatloaf refrigerated inside a hermetic container for a few days at most.
 You can freeze it raw but also cooked – if you have used raw ingredients that are not frozen beforehand.